My range of books will give an idea of the various topics I can talk about and I've been a guest speaker at many group and team events.

 But the philosophy of the Crier is fighting back.

 I'm a mediocre magician but I use elements of magic in many of my toastmaster, MC and speaking activities.
-Despite that, I will always recommend you use a 'proper magician' and I'll recommend good performers..
+Despite that, I always suggest you use a 'proper magician' and I'll recommend good performers..
 Please enjoy this clip in the meantime!

 See my range of short 'magic moments HERE